Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Introduction

 \subsection{Further discussions}

 Like Le Masson and Sahlsten \cite{LS17}, we restrict the energy window to a compact interval in \( \left( 1/4, \infty \right) \).
 This assumption plays a crucial role in our proofs.
-However, it is plausible that with a different treatment of the low-lying modes—namely, those eigenvalues and corresponding eigenfunctions with eigenvalues in \( [0, 1/4) \)—one could extend the results to an energy window covering the full range \( [0, \infty) \).
+However, it is plausible that with a different treatment of the low-lying modes, namely, those eigenvalues and corresponding eigenfunctions with eigenvalues in \( [0, 1/4] \), one could extend the results to an energy window covering the full range \( [0, \infty) \).

 Another avenue of extension concerns the choice of observables.
 In Theorem \ref{Thm: Quantum ergodicity and quantum weak mixing}, the observable class was quite broad, zeroth-order pseudo-differential operators, so it seems that with some modifications, a larger class of observables could be accommodated in the large-scale setting as well.
 In the large-scale quantum ergodicity setting for graphs \cite{AL15} and surfaces \cite{ABL22}, a broader class of observables is already considered when treating the diagonal averages (Property \emph{(i)}): namely, observables whose integral kernels are concentrated near the diagonal, rather than being strictly supported on it as in the present work.

 In contrast to Theorem \ref{Thm: Quantum ergodicity and quantum weak mixing}, Theorem \ref{Thm: Large-scale analogue} is not a characterization-type result linking the classical and quantum dynamics.
 A natural question arises: can Theorem \ref{Thm: Large-scale analogue} be complemented to yield such a characterization?
 As noted in Remark \ref{Rmk: Quantitative main theorem}, the sequences of surfaces may in fact possess slowly decaying injectivity radii and spectral gaps.
-Given the connection between weak mixing and the spectral gap, it is plausible to conjecture that a sequence of hyperbolic manifolds converging to a hyperbolic space in the Benjamini–Schramm sense is large-scale quantum weak mixing if and only if the spectral gap tends to zero sufficiently slowly.
+Given the connection between weak mixing and the spectral gap, it is plausible that a sequence of hyperbolic manifolds converging to a hyperbolic space in the Benjamini--Schramm sense is large-scale quantum mixing if and only if the spectral gap tends to zero sufficiently slowly.
 Establishing such characterizations for both large-scale quantum ergodicity and large-scale quantum mixing would be remarkable for further illustrating the connections between the classical and quantum settings.